sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-10-06-adding-dark-mode-to-sugar-labs.md

 - **Impact on the project:** A unified token system speeds up future development, theming, and contributor onboarding.
 - **Community value:** The approach respects user preferences, provides control, and centers accessibility principles aligned with Sugar Labs’ mission.

 By sharing my experience, I hope to inspire others to contribute to Sugar Labs and make a positive impact on the community.
-Start by defining semantic tokens, honoring system preferences, and prioritizing accessibility you’ll deliver a dark mode that feels natural, inclusive, and maintainable.
+I started by defining semantic tokens, honoring system preferences, and prioritizing accessibility.
+Through this process, I was able to deliver a dark mode that feels natural, inclusive, and maintainable.